Please note that this article contains affiliate links, read disclosures here.

 $24,000 divided by 12 = $2,000 max rent per month.

-#6 – References – at least 3, includes 1 employer reference.
+#6 – Contact references – at least 3, includes 1 employer.

 It goes without saying, but as with any type of references, it’s always good to connect directly by finding the person’s phone number yourself if at all possible.